-The hooked sword and the brass belt with small bells of the velichapad are kept ready on his peeddam or four-legged stool.
+The hooked sword and the brass belt with small bells of the velichapad is kept ready on his peeddam or four-legged stool.

 The frangipani flower garland of the velichapad

-The intricate design called Kalam made of natural organic powders is an integral part of Ariprapaattu.
+The intricate design called Kalam made of natural organic powders.

 The brass ‘vaalkkanadi’ that represents the goddess

-A blog on Tet, the Vietnamese new year was on its way along with pictures in February, but a very bad eye infection stopped me from posting it.
+A blog on Tet, the Vietnamese new year was on its way in February along with vibrant pictures, but a very bad eye infection stopped me from posting it.
 Seasons change in the wink of an eye!
 It is the Uttarayana period, the period starting from Capricorn Zodiac (Makara Rashi) up to Gemini Zodiac (Mithuna Raasi).
 As per Hindu beliefs gods are awake during this period as those six months are considered a single day for them.
 Uttarayana is also referred as Devayana.
 Since it is the daytime for Gods, many auspicious ceremonies and rituals are performed during this period to appease them.

 Soon after Tet I visited a Kerala that was writhing under the scorching sun.
-A time of small village festivals.
+Now is the time for small village festivals.

 Bales of hay waiting for the tractors